-The Family Relationships (Impact Assessment and Targets) Bill had its committee stage, the first chance for line by line scrutiny, in the Lords on Thursday 29 March.
+The Family Relationships (Impact Assessment and Targets) Bill had its third reading, a chance to 'tidy up' the bill and make changes, in the Lords on Thursday 26 April.

 This is a private member's bill.
 A private member's bill is a type of public bill (that affects the public).
 Private members' bills must go through the same set of procedures as other public bills.